Jutta & the Hi-Dukes (tm)

 Terran’s and Jutta’s certificate from the Asociaţia Prietenia at the Pantelimon residence in Bucharest, Romania, May 2016

 Founded in 1990, the Hi-Dukes tour in Europe, Canada, and across the U.S.A., pleasing audiences at fests, concerts, corporate events, and private parties.
 Schools and libraries are especially happy to sponsor the bands unique, interactive, educational assembly programs and residencies / workshops.
 The Hi-Dukes also present master classes and lecture / demonstrations at universities and colleges.
-The band’s newest program, the Hi-Dukes World Music Youth Orchestra and Band project got underway in Fall 2015 thanks to a grant from the Evanston Arts Council, a city agency supported by the City of Evanston and the Illinois Arts Council, a state agency.
+The band’s music project, the Hi-Dukes World Music Youth Orchestra and Band, also received a grant from the Evanston Arts Council, a city agency supported by the City of Evanston and the Illinois Arts Council, a state agency.

 Saturday Ethnorobics (tm) Summer Social Dances

 Everyone is welcome!
 Admission is $5 per dancer, Aides enter free.